kserve/kserve/docs/samples/README.md

 ### Deploy InferenceService with Outlier/Drift Detector
 In order to trust and reliably act on model predictions, it is crucial to monitor the distribution of the incoming requests via various different type of detectors.
-Kserve integrates [Alibi Detect](https://github.com/SeldonIO/alibi-detect) with the following components:
+KServe integrates [Alibi Detect](https://github.com/SeldonIO/alibi-detect) with the following components:
 - Drift detector checks when the distribution of incoming requests is diverging from a reference distribution such as that of the training data
 - Outlier detector flags single instances which do not follow the training distribution.